-Join Richard Harrington for an in-depth discussion in this video Reducing chromatic aberration, part of Shooting a High-Dynamic Range (HDR) Time-Lapse Video.
+Join Richard Harrington for an in-depth discussion in this video Reducing chromatic aberration, part of Time-Lapse Video: High-Dynamic Range (HDR).

 Look at some of the edges.
 You'll note chromatic aberration.
 It's particularly visible since we pushed this image so far.
 A distinct green halo along the outside edge and a pink halo over here.
 Chromatic aberration is something that affects nearly all cameras.
 The cheaper the glass, the smaller the sensor, the higher the contrast, the more likely it is to happen.
 It's a problem that we've lived with for a long time, but if you don't know to look for it you often miss it.
 Zoom to 100%, Look closely at the high contrast edges, and you can often spot it and get rid of it.